-- 1. Follow the same procedure for Unit 3, Lesson 1, Ex.
+- 1. Follow the same procedure for Unit 2, Lesson 1, Ex.
 A. - 2.
-Ask questions to ensure that the students have understood the dialogue.

-While-reading: The stories are about different animals that lived in the jungle.
+Use the pictures in Unit 3 to revise/teach the meaning of words like jungle, rhinoceros, panther, e.g. Say to the class: Look for a picture of a panther. - 3.
+Ask questions to ensure that the students have understood the dialogue. - A. The stories are about different animals that lived in the jungle.
 If the author changed one single word of a story while reading it aloud to his daughter, she stopped him and said, 'You must tell the story JUST SO!'